BeeLazy/Cookbook/k8s/docs/en-US/LXD-HowtoInstall.md

 > :warning: **Caution:** On nodes joining the cluster, the lxd command has to be run with **sudo**.

 #### Method3: Adding nodes noninteractively <a id="adding-nodes-noninteractively"></a>
-Too add nodes noninteractively, you can create a preseed file for the bootstrap node with the configuration.
+To add nodes noninteractively, you can create a preseed file for the bootstrap node with the configuration.
 See [LXD preeseed documentation](https://linuxcontainers.org/lxd/docs/stable-4.0/clustering/#preseed) for more information.

 And then bootstrap the node with it: